lucastheis/mixtures/README.md

 Mixture modeling and Gaussianization
 ====================================

-Code for mixture mixtures of elliptically contoured distributions and radial Gaussianization.
+Code for several mixture distributions and radial Gaussianization.

 Requirements
 ------------